Lagos Coastline Walk, Lagos

 4) Praia da Batata (Batata Beach)

-Praia do Pinhão consists of two parts.
-The first part is a small strip of sand, underneath the staircase, which is completely swallowed by sea during high tide.
-The second part, on the other side of the rock formation, is larger and has a lot of stones in the water – placed there since the Praia da Dona Ana reconstruction in 2015.
-There is a tunnel in the rocks connecting both sides of Praia do Pinhão, which can be used only in low tide.
+Pinhão Beach consists of two distinct parts.
+The first is a small strip of sand directly below the access staircase, which is completely submerged at high tide.
+The second, on the other side of a rocky outcrop, is larger and features stones in the water that were placed there during the reconstruction of Praia da Dona Ana in 2015.
+A narrow tunnel carved through the rock connects the two sections, but it can only be used at low tide.

 6) Praia Dona Ana (Dona Ana Beach)